microsoft/PR-Metrics/README.md

 ## Git History

-Depending on the nature of your repo history, it may be necessary to fetch Git history during checkout.
+Depending on the nature of your repository history, it may be necessary to fetch Git history during checkout.
 This can be done by updating the `actions/checkout`
 step:

 ```YAML